 This program is designed to transfer to Eastern Oregon Unviersity's Fire Services Administration program.
-For more information, please visit the program website.

 Students must complete a minimum of 90 credit hours with a cumulative Grade Point Average (GPA) of 2.0 or better.
 All courses must be completed with a grade of 'C' or better.
 Twenty-four (24) credits must be completed at Southwestern before the degree is awarded.